Skip to main content

 5.4.2 PROCESS REPRESENTATION

-A suitable measure MUST be found for the allocation and provision of information.
-We RECOMMEND the use of the ratio or the qouting of the call-off.
+A suitable measure must be found for the allocation and provision of information.
+We recommend the use of the ratio or the quoting of the call-off.

 Note: In this standard, only current/actual Item Stock quantities are transmitted.